kuzzleio/kuzzle/doc/2/api/controllers/document/delete-fields/index.md

 ### Optional:

 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the new document content is indexed
+- `source`: if set to `true`, the response will contain the new updated document
 ---

 ## Body properties